Strathisla Guest House – tea estate accommodation in Sri Lanka

 Strathisla is one of the ‘grand old ladies’ of the highland bungalows.
-Situated in the stunning hinterland of Matale where the days are warm and the nights refreshingly cool, the bungalow is now open to all as a boutique guest house.
+Situated in the stunning hinterland of Matale where the days are warm and the nights refreshingly cool, this tea estate bungalow in matale, kandy, is now open to all as a boutique guest house.
 Whether taking a dip in the local waterhole, exploring the local villages or simply whiling the day away with endless cups of tea on the expansive verandah, Strathisla will be sure to provide all with relaxation and peace.

-For those feeling a little more adventurous, Strathisla is also perfectly positioned to enjoy day trips to all the major sites in the cultural triangle, from Kandy (just 45 minutes to the south) to Sigiriya (50 minutes to North).
+For those feeling a little more adventurous, Strathisla tea estate guest house is also perfectly positioned to enjoy day trips to all the major sites in the cultural triangle, from Kandy (just 45 minutes to the south) to Sigiriya (50 minutes to north).
 Despite its proximity to the major sites, Strathisla is located in an area completely off the tourist track and therefore makes it the perfect point from which to explore the breathtaking scenery of the highlands.

-Come and experience the old world charm of Strathisla, it will be sure to captivate you!
+So if you’re looking for tea estate accommodation in Sri Lanka, come and experience the old world charm that is Strathisla.
+It will be sure to captivate you!